Prevter/PulseByte/README.md

 # SashkoBot
 Multipurpose Discord bot.
 Supports multiple languages, has a lot of commands and features.
 Can work with prefix commands and slash commands.
 Has an XP system, economy, music, moderation, and much more. *(MEE6 replacement)*
 This is a third iteration of this project, written in JavaScript.
-**Currently in beta.**

 ## Running
 Install all requirements using npm: